ANSI and Unicode Files

-UTF-8 is the recommended encoding for XML files.
+UTF-8 is the recommended encoding for XML and HTML files.
 If your text is all ASCII, then it is also valid UTF-8.
 But if your XML file is not ASCII and not Unicode (i.e. not UTF-8 or UTF-16/UCS-2) then you really should use an XML Declaration to declare your encoding.
 For example if it is the default U.S. ANSI charset use this declaration:

 <?xml version="1.0" encoding="windows-1252"?>